JRetza/craft-foundation-6/README.md

 - save hours of time in your front-end development
 - get live previews in the browser while developing without ever hitting reload (browser-sync)

-You can get Foundation 6 a plethora of ways, we use the foundation-cli as a dependency because it plays well with the new es2015 transforms and babel.
+You can get Foundation 6 a plethora of ways, we'll use the foundation-cli for this.

-You can `$ npm install --global foundation-cli` and then use this repository in your vhost dir or you can grab/setup Foundation 6 one of the many other ways and copy over the `_settings.scss` file into your `/src/` yourself.
+You can `$ npm install --global foundation-cli` and then use this starter kit or you can grab/setup Foundation 6 one of the many other ways and copy over the `_settings.scss` file into your `/src/` directory yourself.

 [Foundation Cli Installation Guide](http://foundation.zurb.com/sites/docs/installation.html)
 [foundation-sites on github](https://github.com/zurb/foundation-sites)

-**Note**: this is simply a jumping off point for those looking to work with Foundation in Craft. there are hundreds of ways to do this, if you have an idea - please feel free to add to or correct this repo.
+**Note**: this is simply a jumping off point for those looking to work with Foundation in Craft. there are endless ways to do this, if you have an idea - please feel free to add to or correct this repo.

 #### Setup:
 #####Step 1.